In this article:

 Does Paying Rent Improve Your Credit Score?

 Although landlords and property management companies aren't required to report payments to the credit bureaus, a perfect payment pattern is still something to strive for.
-Not only will that information be appealing to anyone reviewing your credit report, adding a well-managed lease to your reports can cause your credit scores to rise.
+Not only will that information be appealing to anyone reviewing your credit report, adding a well-managed lease or on-time payments (using Experian Boost) to your reports can cause your credit scores to rise.

 The Bottom Line